Exploring Hong Kong’s Minimum Wage Landscape in 2023

 The chief objective is the protection of workers against excessively low pay.

-Enforcing statutory minimum wages also ensures that workers receive fair wages to access the necessities of life and stay above the poverty line.
+Enforcing statutory minimum wages also ensures that workers receive fair payments to access the necessities of life and stay above the poverty line.
 From the standpoint of welfare economics, the statutory minimum wage is also considered a tool to minimize societal inequality.

 Guaranteeing minimum pay incentivizes workers to be more productive and produce better-quality work.